-As the strength of the supply chain has decreased, so the industrial and academic base for research and development in materials for fossil-fired and nuclear power plant has decreased accordingly.
+As the strength of the supply chain has decreased, so the industrial and academic base for research and development in materials for fossilfired and nuclear power plant has decreased accordingly.
 However, the UK still possesses a strong knowledge/skills base in fossil fuel and nuclear power plant materials.

-In addition, with the decrease in UK based industrial activity in conventional fossil fuel fired and nuclear materials and manufacturing, the need for underpinning R&D in materials applicable to power generation via these technologies has decreased accordingly.
-At the same time, with the need for reduced CO_2 emissions and electricity generation via renewable energy sources, R&D activity related to materials in renewable energy applications has increased.
+In addition, with the decrease in UK-based industrial activity in conventional fossil fuel-fired and nuclear materials and manufacturing, the need for underpinning R&D in materials applicable to power generation via these technologies has decreased accordingly.
+At the same time, with the need for reduced CO2 emissions and electricity generation via renewable energy sources, R&D activity related to materials in renewable energy applications has increased.

 However, it should be noted that the balance of funding had perhaps moved away from the 'conventional' technologies and significant programmes and funding have now been put in place to redress this.
-Thus, increased levels of public body funding have recently been made available for fossil fuel fired and nuclear materials R&D, through the Engineering and Physical Sciences Research Council (EPSRC) and the DTI Technology Programme (now the Technology Strategy Board Collaborative R&D Programme); as will be described in later sections of this report.
+Thus, increased levels of public body funding have recently been made available for fossil fuel-fired and nuclear materials R&D, through the Engineering and Physical Sciences

+Research Council (EPSRC) and the DTI Technology Programme (now the Technology Strategy Board Collaborative R&D Programme), as will be described in later sections of this report.

 It is difficult to quantify how the levels of funding have changed with time for the different power generation technologies, as much of the private sector information is not available.
 In addition, it is not easy to separate out the materials 'component' of a given public body funded programme.

-However, some data is available for EPSRC funding over the period 2002/03 to 2006/07, and this is shown below in Figures 1.7 and 1.8, which show the number of projects funded and the value of projects funded respectively.
+However, some data is available for EPSRC funding over the period 2002/03 to 2006/07, and this is shown below in Figures 1.7 and 1.8, which show the number of projects funded and the value of projects funded, respectively.
+The data do not include funding for the EPSRC SUPERGEN and Research Councils UK, 'Keeping the Nuclear Option Open' (KNOO) Programmes, which are described in later sections of this report.
+It should also be noted that some individual EPSRC CASE (Cooperative Awards in Science & Engineering) are not included in this analysis.

 Note: the total number of projects funded over the period 2002/03 to 2006/07, in power generation, transmission, distribution, storage and conservation was 159 and the total funding was £48,971,000.